 - Joint supplements, fish oils – these capsules, powders and liquids are designed to add to your pet’s current diet.
 Please ask you veterinarian which supplement they would recommend for your pet.

 - Pentosan injections as detailed below

-These act to protect the joint cartilage by –
+Used in combination with the above, these act to protect the joint cartilage by –

 - Limiting cartilage deterioration;

 - Promoting new cartilage formation;

 - Thickening the joint fluid – thus acting as a better lubricant;

 - Improving blood supply to the joint, in turn helping it heal;

 - By virtue of these actions, it aims to provides pain relief for a much longer period of time;